ceskyDJ/NetherWater/README.md

 - [WorldEdit](https://enginehub.org/worldedit/) (optional) - if you use WorldEdit, world changes are linked to this plugin (creating or deleting water blocks)
 - [WorldGuard](https://enginehub.org/worldguard/) (optional) - if you need to integrate its protection system
-- [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) (optional) - for modifying mobs' behaviour
+- [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) (optional) - need for damaging mobs feature

 These are only NetherWater's direct dependencies!
 For the right functionality you need some other plugins (for example WorldEdit for WorldGuard).
 Read dependency